-Some of the most famous trumpet players in history include Louis Armstrong, Miles Davis, Dizzy Gillespie, Maurice André, Rafael Méndez, Wynton Marsalis, Freddie Hubbard, Alison Balsom, and Arturo Sandoval.
-These famous trumpet players helped shape jazz, classical, and modern trumpet music through their technique, creativity, and musical influence.
+Some of the most famous trumpet players in history include Louis Armstrong, Miles Davis, Dizzy Gillespie, Wynton Marsalis, and Arturo Sandoval.
+These musicians shaped jazz, classical, and modern trumpet music through their unique style and lasting influence.

-Many famous trumpet players emerged from the world of jazz, where the instrument became one of the most expressive voices in modern music.
+Many of the most influential trumpet players came from the world of jazz, where the instrument developed into one of the most expressive voices in modern music.
+Over time, artists from both jazz and classical backgrounds expanded its role and introduced new styles, techniques, and sounds.

-The following table highlights some of the most famous trumpet players and their contributions to jazz and classical music.
+The table below highlights some of the most well-known trumpet players and explains why they are considered important in music history.

 | Trumpet Player | Genre | Country | Active Era | Why They Are Famous |